Greeshma-C20084146/VirtualElementMethods/README.md

     --save_plot    Flag for saving the plot
     --title TITLE  Title of plot

-The meshes can be downloaded from here (http://www.netlib.org/numeralgo/).
-A copy of the meshes is also provided in this repository in the meshes directory.
+The meshes are available for download [here](http://www.netlib.org/numeralgo/).

 ## Example Usage
     $ # Computing the solution of a 2-D poisson equation on a square mesh and square domain
     $ python3 vem.py -d s meshes/square -o solution.npy --save_plot --title plot.png

 ## Some Results
-Since this is a translation of the paper, this repository solved the exact toy problem that the paper has taken up, that is,
+Given that this is a translation of the research, the same toy issue that the paper addressed was resolved by this repository:

 ![image](https://github.com/Greeshma-C20084146/VirtualElementMethods/assets/125087684/bd8629fd-64cf-40be-b669-de02d2ba8aeb)

 ![image](https://github.com/Greeshma-C20084146/VirtualElementMethods/assets/125087684/5c179338-cbe1-4a73-9d2a-f57405bc930e)

-The solutions to this problem on different meshes in the square domain are shown below.
+Below are the answers to this issue on various square domain meshes.

 ![image](https://github.com/Greeshma-C20084146/VirtualElementMethods/assets/125087684/96913639-0c55-42a6-bf79-8c45d7a3c272)

 ## Custom boundary conditions and RHS
-You can customise the code to run it with your own boundary condition and RHS too!
+The code can be modified so that it runs with your own boundary condition and RHS as well!

-Just take a look at square_domain_boundary_condition and square_domain_rhs, you can write similar boundary condition functions and RHS function definitions.
+You can write RHS function definitions and boundary condition functions that are analogous to square_domain_rhs and square_domain_boundary_condition.

-Basically, the template is as follows:
+In essence, the template looks like this:

     # for boundary condition
     def my_boundary_condition(points):